top of page

 When one probes, they delve into a topic or issue to uncover details, uncover hidden aspects, or gain deeper insight.
 Probing involves conducting a careful and methodical inquiry, using various techniques or tools to collect data, ask questions, or conduct research.
 It can involve asking probing questions to elicit specific responses, using instruments or devices to examine an object or area, or engaging in extensive research to investigate a subject.
 Probing can be used in various contexts, such as scientific research, journalism, or even interpersonal interactions where one seeks to uncover underlying motives or uncover hidden truths.
 Overall, the verb "probe" implies an active and thorough exploration aimed at uncovering information, gaining understanding, or revealing insights.

-Example sentences of probe
+Example sentences containing probe

 1. The scientists will probe the depths of the ocean to discover new species.